sinProject-Inc/talk/docs/30-code-style/50-style-guide.md

 ---
 title: Style Guide
-description: Some of the code style we use.
+description: This doc goes over some of the code style we use.
 ---

 This doc goes over some of the code style we use.